lmcrean/Crocodile-Kingdom/README.md

 [Bootstrap](https://getbootstrap.com/) was used for the Modal, button features as well as drop-shadow effects [JQuery](https://jquery.com/) was used for mute button.
 [Canva](https://www.canva.com/) was used for sourcing open-source images.
+[Pixabay](https://pixabay.com/) was used for sourcing open-source sound effects and music.

 **Tools**